INTRODUCTION TO ADVANCED INSTRUMENTATION

 New Technologies for Astronomical Spectroscopy - Dr A Calcine-Rosario (3 lectures) - March 19, 20, 22

 Each block of the course is assessed via course work.
 This involves ~3 hours of effort for each of the five instrumentation courses in the second term.
 The research-skill based coursework in the first term is expected to be more involved and typically takes more than 3 hours of effort.

 Each student is also required to write a 2500 word research critique/essay and give a 15 minute presentation on it towards the end of the Epiphany term.
 The topics for these are decided by the supervisory team.
 Finally, towards the end of the Easter term each student is required to write a 5000 word research report on which they are tested with a viva examination.

 IMPORTANT NOTE: progression into the 2nd year of study is dependent on performance in the 1st year.
 It is a requirement of each astronomy student to attend all lectures and complete all course work, the 2500 word research critique and presentation, and successfully complete the first year 5000 word research report and viva.

-There will be Astronomy talks held on Friday lunchtimes at 1.10pm in OC218, and Instrumentation talks on alternate Wednesdays during term time, see: https://www.dur.ac.uk/cfai/seminars/.
-As a purely informal, but useful exercise, each of the 1st year students will be called upon to give a presentation on their research in the latter half of their first year.
+The Instrumentation group has seminar meetings fortnightly on Wednesdays at 1pm, see: https://www.dur.ac.uk/cfai/seminars/.
+As a purely informal, but useful exercise, each of the 1st year students are called upon to give a presentation on their research in the latter half of their first year.